-Here’s what the 34-year-old actress had to share with the mag:
+Here’s what the 36-year-old The Good Place star had to share with the mag:

 On becoming an adult: “I think you become an official card-carrying adult the day you realize you just have to get over it.
 Most petty annoyances are a sample math equation: You + someone/something = positive outcome/negative outcome.
 Since you can’t control anyone else’s actions, you can only affect 50 percent of that equation.
 But when you relinquish control over the other half, your 50 percent turns into 100 percent and your sum is almost always positive.”

 On teaching children how to give: “It helps them to look past boundaries.
 I don’t want my kids to be restricted by country lines, religious beliefs, or languages.
 I want them to see the whole of mankind: It makes everything less scary, more accessible.
 Charity teaches our kids that what we have is not who we are.
 It’s not about who has a house with a pool, the most toys, or the coolest clothes.
 Feeling attached to possessions can cause a child to identify and value his or her self-worth based on materialism.
 My wish is that my kids are able to discern between what’s disposable in life and what’s not.”